-After you have built your coop we encourage you to send us your “Chicken Coop Pitcures”.
+After you have built your coop we encourage you to send us your “Chicken Coop Pictures”.
 We would love to add them onto the site.

 Interested in purchasing these plans?
-You can by clicking the button below!
+You can get them from our good friends at Happy For A Living by clicking the button below!
 You will get immediate access to the plans as well as any future updates that come out.

 Thank you for your support.